- Complimentary snacks

 Swissport Lounge ORD bottom line

-Overall, the amenities of the Swissport Lounge at Chicago O’Hare Terminal 5 are in line with our expectations from a contract lounge serving domestic flights: it features all the basics, from comfortable seating to free Wi-Fi and alcoholic beverages.
-Unfortunately, Terminal 5 serves international flights exclusively.
-Emirates passengers especially are in for a shock, considering the high standards of the airline’s own lounges worldwide.
-Simply put, the Swissport Lounge is a nice place to sit, but by all means arrive at the airport as late as possible and skip it.
+Unfortunately, Terminal 5 serves international flights exclusively, and in this context the Swissport lounge disappoints.
+In particular, Emirates and Qatar passengers are in for a shock, considering the typically high standards of Middle Eastern airlines lounges.
+The Swissport Lounge is an okay place to sit, but by all means arrive at the airport as late as possible and skip it.

 Swissport Lounge at Chicago, IL - O'Hare (ORD) welcomes: